Cold wave conditions intensify in Kashmir

 The minimum temperature at the Gulmarg skiing resort, in north Kashmir’s Baramulla district, settled at minus 11.3 degrees Celsius last night – up from last night’s minus 13.4 degrees Celsius.

-Pahalgam tourist resort in south Kashmir recorded a low of minus 12 degrees Celsius – marginally up from previous night’s minus 12.3 degrees Celsius.
+Pahalgam tourist resort, which also serves as a base camp for the annual Amarnath yatra in south Kashmir, recorded a low of minus 12 degrees Celsius – marginally up from previous night’s minus 12.3 degrees Celsius.

-Kashmir is currently under the grip of ‘Chillai-Kalan’ — the 40-day harshest winter period when a cold wave grips the region and the temperature drops considerably leading to the freezing of water-bodies including the Dal Lake here.
+Kashmir is currently under the grip of ‘Chillai-Kalan’ — the 40-day harshest winter period when a cold wave grips the region and the temperature drops considerably leading to the freezing of water bodies including the famous Dal Lake here.